JIeCoRyI3/tg-news-creator/README.md

 ### OpenAI Filters

 You can create filters that rely on OpenAI models to score news before posting.
-These filters are created using the `/api/filters` endpoint which wraps the OpenAI Assistants API.
+The server now uses the official `openai` SDK and respects the `http_proxy`/`https_proxy` environment variables.
+Filters are created using the `/api/filters` endpoint which wraps the OpenAI Assistants API.
 A valid `OPENAI_API_KEY` must be present in `server/.env`.

 Use `/api/models` to fetch the list of models available for your key.
 Pick a model from this list (for example `gpt-4o` or `gpt-3.5-turbo`).
 Supplying an unknown model will result in a `400` error from the OpenAI API.